gufett0/python_challenge/README.md

-# python_challenge
-A simple Python challenge for Nimbus Intelligence Academy
+# A simple Python challenge for Nimbus Intelligence Academy

 --Assignment--
 Create and call a python function that :